GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-DIP exploits geometric structure for deterministic, fast initial solutions with 100\% success on all scenarios, while sampling-based planners offer asymptotic optimality but suffer reduced reliability in narrow passages ($\varepsilon^3$ sampling probability in 3D).
-GNN guidance bridges the speed--quality gap: on small decompositions ($\sim$200 cells) the benefit is modest, but as complexity grows ($\sim$600+ cells) GNN scoring reduces the effective branching factor by $4\times$.
-Cross-scenario generalization (Table~\ref{tab:generalization}) confirms that learned spatial features transfer across scenario families and from simple to complex environments.
-Python-based inference adds 10--50\,ms; ONNX Runtime integration would reduce this to sub-millisecond levels.
+DIP exploits geometric structure for deterministic, fast initial solutions, while sampling-based planners offer asymptotic optimality at reduced reliability in narrow passages.
+GNN guidance matters most as complexity grows: the benefit is modest at $\sim$200 cells but reaches a $4\times$ branching-factor reduction at $\sim$600+ cells, and cross-scenario generalization (Table~\ref{tab:generalization}) confirms the learned features are not layout-specific.